Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Methodology and data analysis pipeline

-where $A$ is the area of the space over which the field is defined. $V_{0}$ is proportional to the fraction of area enclosed by the structures in an excursion set, while $V_{1}$ is proportional to the perimeter of the structures, per unit area. $V_2$, commonly known as genus, is the difference between the number of connected regions and holes and is computed as an integral of geodesic curvature $\kappa$ along the boundary of the structures, per unit area.
-For the full sky, $A=4\pi$, while for masked sky, it is the area of the regions that are not masked.
-Eqs.~\ref{MT} and \ref{MF} differ by the area factor. $\W_0$ and $\W_2$ are proportional to the identity matrix times the respective scalar MF~\cite{Chingangbam:2017sap} and hence do not provide new statistical information.
+where $A$ is the area of the space over which the field is defined. $V_{0}$ is proportional to the fraction of area enclosed by the structures in an excursion set, while $V_{1}$ is proportional to the perimeter of the structures per unit area. $V_2$, commonly known as genus, is computed as an integral of the geodesic curvature $\kappa$ along the boundary of the structures, per unit area.
+For the full sky, $A=4\pi$, while for the masked sky, it is the area of the regions that are not masked.
+Eqs.~(\ref{MT}) and (\ref{MF}) differ by the area factor.
+Since $\W_0$ and $\W_2$ are proportional to the identity matrix times the respective scalar MF, they do not provide new statistical information.
 However, $\W_1$ contains new information on the directionality and elongation of structures.